Although I’m a frequent flyer, I am not that keen on flying. However, flying business class does sweeten the pill.

 The ideal business class cabin configuration is 1-2-1, giving every passenger direct aisle access.
 American Airlines, Iberia, Emirates and Qatar, to name but a few, offer this on many of their aircraft.

-Historically, with its 2-4-2 configuration across much of its fleet BA doesn’t cover itself with glory.
+With its 2-4-2 configuration across much of its fleet, BA doesn’t cover itself with glory.
 However, the UK carrier is investing £400 million to give its long-haul business class cabins a long-overdue upgrade, providing direct aisle access for all passengers.

-Although many airlines allow business class passengers to choose their seat at the time of booking free of charge (e.g. Qatar, Emirates, Virgin Atlantic), some do not.
-BA should hang its head in shame, charging over £60 for this privilege on long-haul flights (unless you are a Silver Executive Club member or above).
+Although many airlines allow business class passengers to choose their seat at the time of booking free of charge, some do not.
+BA should hang its head in shame, charging £60 for this privilege (unless you are a Silver Executive Club member or above).

 What comes to mind when you think of onboard service?
 For me, it’s the following: